whiteducksoftware/azure-devops-build-agent-pro/docs/scalable-arm.md

         arguments: --platform linux/arm64
 ```

-This is en example for a corresponding Dockerfile:
+This is an example for a corresponding Dockerfile:

 ``` Dockerfile
 FROM arm64v8/ubuntu:20.04